4.3 Turning of a Bullet to Follow a Crosswind and Resulting Deflections

 The point was made in Section 3.2 that a crosswind does not “blow” a bullet off course.
 Rather the bullet turns in the crossrange direction to follow the crosswind.
 This is a horizontal rotation of the bullet, and, if the bullet is to rotate horizontally, there must be a horizontal torque applied to the bullet.
 A horizontal torque requires a small vertical force to be applied to the bullet’s center of pressure, and this in turn requires a very small angle of attack of the bullet relative to the velocity vector.
 For a bullet with right-hand spin, this angle of attack must be positive for a crosswind blowing from left to right across the trajectory plane and negative for a crosswind blowing from right to left.
 This situation is reversed for a bullet with left-hand spin.

 Figure 4.3-1 illustrates the deflection of a bullet trajectory by a crosswind.
-Notice that the bullet has right-hand spin, the spin angular momentum vector is directed out the nose of the bullet, the crosswind is blowing from the left to right as the bullet flies, and the bullet trajectory curves to follow the wind.
-The bullet velocity vector is exactly tangent to the trajectory, but the nose of the bullet and the spin angular momentum vector are tilted vertically upward by a small, positive angle of attack.
+Notice that the bullet has right-hand spin, the spin angular momentum vector H is directed out the nose of the bullet, the crosswind is blowing from the left to right as the bullet flies, and the bullet trajectory curves to follow the wind.
+The bullet velocity vector V is exactly tangent to the trajectory, but the nose of the bullet and the spin angular momentum vector H are tilted vertically upward by a small, positive angle of attack.
 As explained in the preceding subsection, the principal component of the aerodynamic force (the drag force on the bullet, not shown in Figure 4.3-1) acts through both the center of pressure and center of mass, causing no torque on the bullet.
 However, the small angle of attack causes a small aerodynamic lift force Flift to be applied to the bullet at the center of pressure.
-The torque vector M, which is the vector cross product of the moment arm and the lift force Flift, is then directed horizontally to the right of the bullet as it flies.
-As explained in the preceding subsection, the equations of rotational motion of the bullet cause the spin angular momentum vector to rotate toward the torque vector M, which causes the bullet to turn to the right as it flies.
+The torque vector M, which is the vector cross product of the moment arm r and the lift force Flift, is then directed horizontally to the right of the bullet as it flies.
+As explained in the preceding subsection, the equations of rotational motion of the bullet cause the spin angular momentum vector H to rotate toward the torque vector M, which causes the bullet to turn to the right as it flies.
 This effect causes the crossrange deflection (also called crosswind drift) of the bullet, which can be large if the cross-wind is strong.

 There can also be an observable vertical deflection of the bullet, in addition to the crossrange deflection.
 This vertical deflection is upward for the